 #4 To feel safe.

-Unhealthy: Do you refuse to date men that are too short, skinny, or underpaid?
+Unhealthy: You may date men that you don’t love or that you feel won’t cheat on you.
+Or, you people please so that people won’t get mad.
+Or, you may manipulate, lie, or control others so that things can go your way.
+Do you refuse to date men that are too short, skinny, or underpaid?
 Do you test your man to see if he’s going to do the right thing?
 Or, would you become dissatisfied if he isn’t aggressive enough?
 Are you constantly worried if he will cheat?
 Or, that he will leave you?
 Do you lash out when you think he is cheating or doing something wrong?

 #5 To be provided for financially.